PracticeROM/gz-book/src/gameshark.md

     USB Device or something similar).
 6. Select libusbK in the driver list and click Replace Driver.
 7. Navigate to the directory that corresponds to your game and run the `upload.bat` script.
-This will instruct the Gameshark utility to upload gz to the game's memory, and then disconnect the Gameshark.
+This will instruct the Gameshark utility to upload The Practice ROM to the game's memory, and then disconnect the Gameshark.
 The operation will take a while.
 8. When the upload is completed, you can disconnect the USB cable and start